| Database Systems: The Complete

 On-line solutions to selected

-exercises from the book.
+exercises from the first edition of DS:CB.

 Errata